chroma-core/chroma/README.md

-# End to end Todo example

-This example demonstrates how to use together
-- React
-- Flask
-- Sqlite db
-- Pip package including monkey patching
-- using Graphql for networking
-- pip installed CLI
-- Bundling all the above into a pip package
+# Chroma

 React, Flask, Sqlite and Graphql were chosen for their simplicity and ubiquity.
 We can get fancier with tooling when we need to.

 The folder structure is:
 - `frontend`: react app
-- `todoer`: contains all python code, the core library and flask appp
+- `chroma`: contains all python code, the core library and flask appp
 - `examples`: example script that uses the pip package

-Currently this uses a simple todo list app to demonstrate this.
-You can
-- list todos in the react app or in the pip package, both powerwered via the graphql flask API
-- create a todo via the react app or pip package
-- that's it, no update or deleting right now
+TODO: update with what this repo does

 # Setup